Nickelodeon Now Has A Streaming Service With ‘Clarissa,’ ‘Doug,’ ‘Are You Afraid Of The Dark,’ And More

 Streaming services appear to be popping up all over the place, but there are some which are much more important than anything another has to offer.
 This week, that very announcement was made as Nickelodeon revealed their new “NickSplat” streaming channel on VRV.
 Almost everything you could possibly remember or imagine from the hit shows of the ’90s is back and that includes Clarissa Explains It All, Are You Afraid of the Dark, and so many more.

-The Hollywood Reporter announced the news and revealed that the subscription service will have a rotating selection of 300 episodes from numerous show.
+The Hollywood Reporter announced the news and revealed that the subscription service will have a rotating selection of 300 episodes from numerous shows.
 The best part of it all is that it really won’t cost you an arm and a leg to have some nostalgia brought back into your life.

-For you to gain access of the NickSplat streaming service, it is only $5.99-per-month for the standalone service on VRV.
-If you want to have the Nickelodeon package bundled with others, it is available with VRV’s premium offering which will cost you a mere $9.99-per-month.
+For you to gain access to the NickSplat streaming service, it is only $5.99 per month for the standalone service on VRV.
+If you want to have the Nickelodeon package bundled with others, it is available with VRV’s premium offering which will cost you a mere $9.99 per month.

 NickSplat has been around since back in 2011, but this is the first time that the old-school Nickelodeon shows have been offered digitally in bulk.
 Hulu has some seasons of Doug, so, it isn’t an exclusive service, but VRV is where you can find the most Nick shows in one place.